About Us

 “It was a fabulous stage in my life and I know I made a difference.
 I had a wonderful career.”

 Nowadays our street appeal has transformed into a bright and colourful event to celebrate our One-of-a-Kindness – Onesie Day!
 In our 90th year you raised an amazing $170,000!
-Onesie Day is always held at the beginning of September.
-Check out our Onesie Day page to find our what’s happening this year.
+Onesie Day is always held in September.
+Check out our Onesie Day page to find out what’s happening this year.

-After 65 years at the Cable Street building we moved to a new station.
+After 65 years at the Cable Street building, we moved to a new station which was opened by the Prince of Wales - now King Charles III.

 Prince Charles opening our Thorndon Ambulance Station